Can I get a loan if I’m on benefits?

 You’ll also need to provide some personal details, such as any income and benefits you receive, as well as your typical outgoings.

-If you decide to go ahead with an application, the lender will do a hard check on your credit file before they make their final decision to approve you or not.
+If you decide to go ahead with an application, the lender will do a hard check on your credit file before making its final decision to approve you or not.

-You can use our loan eligibility checker to see what loans you could be approved for from our range of providers.
+You can use our loan eligibility checker to see which loans you might be approved for from our range of providers.

-If you’re on benefits but in need of a short-term loan, there are other borrowing options to consider, such as using a credit card or an authorised overdraft.
-But make sure you understand the pros and cons of each type of borrowing.
-And before you take on any new debt, make sure you can afford to pay it back.
+If you’re on benefits and need to borrow money in the short term, there are other borrowing options to consider.
+But make sure you understand the pros and cons of each type of borrowing – and before you take on any new debt, make sure you can afford to pay it back.

 You could use an independent benefits calculator to make sure you’re getting all the financial support you’re entitled to from the government.